minttu/tmc.py/README.md

 tmc.py
 ======

-A python CLI for TestMyCode.
+A Python2 terminal client for working with a TestMyCode server.
 Note: this is still under developement and might have fatal bugs.
+Tested under GNU/Linux, but might work with other platforms.

 todo
 ====